gbv/bartoc-search/README.md

 > Experimental BARTOC Search engine with indexing pipeline and discovery interface

-This application extracts JSKOS data and metadata about terminologies from the [BARTOC](https://bartoc.org) registry (managed by [jskos-server](https://github.com/gbv/jskos-server) and MongoDB), transforms and enriches the data, and loads it into a [Solr](https://solr.apache.org/) search index.
-The indexed data is then exposed via a robust search API and a modern, experimental discovery interface for users and applications.
+This application extracts JSKOS data with metadata about terminologies from [BARTOC] knowledge organization systems registry (managed in [jskos-server]), transforms and enriches the data and loads in into a [Solr] search index.
+The index is then made available via a search API and a discovery interface.

 ### System Architecture Overview